 Obligatory plug: It’s only 99¢ (or other local denomination)!
 Go buy it!

-ABC of the Sea is a children-focussed animated book featuring 26 pages of hand-drawn marine life.
+ABC of the Sea is a children-focused animated book featuring 26 pages of hand-drawn marine life.
 The illustrations were originally produced by my wife many years ago but never published.
 Our own child can now read and a print of the book surfaced which she thoroughly enjoyed.
 We then had the idea to turn it into an iPad application.
 Each page has been carefully, but subtly animated in a fashion largely consistent with how the creature (or plant) behaves in its natural habitat, though some artistic license has been taken if the real-life movements would be virtually undetectable.
 Continue reading →

-Apple have gone to pains to make crypto in iOS (and MacOS in general) secure, building a layer between applications and the low-level stuff, like OpenSSL.
+Apple have gone to pains to make cryptography in iOS (and MacOS in general) secure, building a layer between applications and the low-level stuff, like OpenSSL.
 The principle is to keep these functions in separate address space thus significantly reducing the surface area available for malicious code to find a weakness.
 In iOS this separation is enforced and, significantly, the documentation is sparse and terse.
-Public/private key use without also using certificates is mentioned but only in the context of using keys generated on the device.
-Posts on the Apple Developer forums indicate that using certificates is suggested because using public/private key pairs is “involved“.
+Public key use without also using certificates is mentioned but only in the context of using keys generated on the device.
+Posts on the Apple Developer forums indicate that using certificates is suggested because using public key pairs is “involved“.
 It turns out that the reason it’s involved is because of some odd implementation details and the aforementioned lack of documentation or useful examples.

-I was developing a mechanism to verify some data that was generated outside the device.
+I was developing a mechanism to verify some data that was generated outside the device with a public key.
 Using a simple key pair generated by OpenSSL at a command line it was very simple to create scripts in Perl and PHP to produce (and sign) and then decode (and validate) some data using this key pair.
 The functions to add a public or a private key to the keychain are there in iOS but they don’t work as expected.
 Continue reading →

 I came across the EHT Graphviz plugin for WordPress and, whilst useful, it has a very clumsy shortcode parser, is not well documented and only supports a subset of the Graphviz functionality.
 Now Graphviz is not exactly a standard for clear documentation but it is a useful tool for flow or organisational diagramming.

 I noted in RAID gone Green that my read speed was lower than write speeds and provided some commentary on why that might be.
 I have a further explanation to add to this – the stripe size of the RAID array.
 Continue reading →

 VMware ESXi is a very popular hypervisor and the underpinning of the vSphere virtualisation suite which caters for enthusiasts up to large scale datacenter operations for enterprise and service providers.
 VMware offers a variety of software to achieve virtualisation, Workstation, Server, ESX and ESXi being the main flavors with very different focusses: Desktop use, existing server, with a Linux console and without.
 ESXi is the variant with the smallest footprint and is ideal if you don’t need to implement a bunch of monitoring or other scripting on the host, are going to do all that management stuff elsewhere, or just don’t need to do any.
 As with the trusty old VMware Server, ESX and ESXi are available with a free license that gives you lots of room to play with but removes some of the more advanced features (like being able to move VM’s between hosts whilst running).
 Continue reading →

 Western Digital released their lower-power “Enterprise” RAID Edition (The RE-GP series) Serial ATA (SATA) drives some time ago, and the 1.5 and 2TB versions (RE4-GP series) last year.
 They were found to have an issue with certain RAID controllers and received much bad press as a result.

 It’s now more than a year on and they have newer firmware, which has been generally well received.
 I also was toying with reducing the energy footprint of my home-business mass storage needs (not to mention to improve its reliability and performance) so I decided to give them a whirl in my newest server build Continue reading →